 I am Amy Snow, your principal.
 I am excited about the upcoming school year!
 A little about myself, I am originally from Michigan, though I’ve lived in the great state of California for 15 years.
 I graduated from Eastern Michigan University, where I earned my teaching degree.
 After college, I was in the Japanese Exchange Teacher (JET) program and lived in Shizuoka, Japan for two years, where I taught English in a public high school.
 After Japan, I taught in the San Diego Unified School District for six years at a middle school as the English Language Development teacher.
 I earned my Masters Degree in teaching English Language at San Diego State University.
 Then, I moved to San Francisco and began teaching at Abbott Middle School as the Newcomer program teacher.
 Then I moved into a district role as the Teacher on Special Assignment for English Language Arts.
 I was hired as the principal of Beresford in 2016.
-I live in San Francisco with my husband, Corey, my three year old son, Alfie, and my boston terrier/pug mixed dog, Mingus.
+I live in San Francisco with my husband, Corey, my four year old son, Alfie, and my boston terrier/pug mixed dog, Mingus.

 OUR WORK IS CLOSELY ALIGNED WITH OUR VISION STATEMENT

 At Beresford, all of our staff members aim to create a safe, caring and supportive environment for all students to be successful and happy.
 We strive to ensure all students are academically achieving and reaching their personal best.
 Beresford is a “Paws”itive safe community where everyone LIVES The LIFESKILLS, EMBRACES Diversity and change, STRIVES to dream, believe, and achieve all of our goals.